-- 9. Cantilever gantries are designed as two elements:
+- 10. Cantilever gantries are designed as two elements:

 - (i) foundation

 - (ii) superstructure.

-10. The foundation comprises a reinforced concrete plinth incorporating a standard holding down arrangement for the superstructure.
+11. The foundation comprises a reinforced concrete plinth incorporating a standard holding down arrangement for the superstructure.
 Details are given in Drawings MCX 0583.

-11. Technical Approval must be sought from the appropriate Technical Approval Authority.
+12. Technical Approval must be sought from the appropriate Technical Approval Authority.
 If the foundation and superstructure are designed independently, or by different design organisations, a Technical Approval submission must be made for each element.

-12. Cantilever foundations and superstructures are classed as Category II structures and, as such will require independent checks of the design.
+13. Cantilever foundations and superstructures are classed as Category II structures and, as such will require independent checks of the design.

-13. Existing gantries should already be certified to BD 2/89.
+14. Existing gantries should already be certified to BD 2.
 Technical Approval is therefore required for the addition of VMS sign enclosures and mounting equipment and the effect of these additions on the gantry structure.

-14. Detailed designs already exist for the additional steelwork to support 320mm EMS to be mounted on certain 'standard' gantries.
-This design and where it can be applied is shown on Drawing MCX 0584.
+15. Detailed designs already exists for the additional steelwork to support a 320mm Message Sign to be mounted on certain 'standard' gantries.
+This design and where it can be applied is shown on Drawing No. MCX 0584.

-15. Where VMS signs other than the 320mm are to be installed, a new design must be developed specifically for each situation.
+16. Where VMS signs other than the 320mm are to be installed, a new design must be developed specifically for each situation.

-16. The gantry designers should be asked to carry out checks to ensure there is adequate reserve structural capacity to support the VMS, and to establish whether the gantry loading on foundations is exceeded.
+17. The gantry designers should be asked to carry out checks to ensure there is adequate reserve structural capacity to support the VMS, and to establish whether the gantry loading on foundations is exceeded.

-17. The Technical Approval submission must refer to the structure number for the existing gantry.
+18. The Technical Approval submission must refer to the structure number for the existing gantry.
 Design and check certificates must be produced for the additions, and a separate check certificate must be produced by the gantry designer for the effect on the gantry.